-An evolutionary biologist focusing on the evolutionary interplay between behavior and morphology across taxa, but focused on the leaf-footed bugs (Hemiptera: Coreidae).
-These insects provide unparalleled opportunities to understand the evolution of shape in all animals and aid in addressing long-standing puzzles in behavioral evolution.
+Department of Entomology and Nematology, College of Agricultural and Life Sciences evolution of shape in all animals and aid in addressing long-standing puzzles in behavioral evolution.
 Together with her research team, Dr. Miller investigates such specific topics as evolutionary tradeoffs, sexual selection, and weapon shape evolution.
 Her fellowship facilitates a Visiting Fellowship to Cambridge University, UK, where she will collaborate with faculty also working on the evolutionary interplay between behavior and morphology.
 Together, they will seek better understanding of the ecological and evolutionary factors that lead to biological diversification.